fajarcahyadiputra/chat-app/README.md

-# chat-app
+# server-chatApp
-client use reastjs and for server use nodejs and socket.io
+for server use socket.io, nodejs and express